asantaga/wiserHomeAssistantPlatform/info.md

     - Following custom services are available for use with automation
     - Service `boost_heating` : Provides ability to boost the heating in a particular room
     - Service `boost_hotwater` : Provides ability to boost the heating in a particular room
-    - Service `get_heating_schedule/set_heating_schedule/copy_heating_schedule`: Provides ability to get/set/copy schedules for rooms
-    - Service `get_onoff_schedule/set_onoff_schedule/copy_onoff_schedule`: Provides ability to get/set/copy schedules hot water and smartplugs
+    - Service `get_schedule/set_schedule/copy_schedule`: Provides ability to get/set/copy schedules for rooms, hot water, lights and shutters
-    - Service `set_smartplug_mode`: Provides ability to set the mode of a specific smartplug.
+    - Service `set_device_mode`: Provides ability to set the mode of smartplugs, hot water, lights and shutters.
 It can be set to either `manual` or `auto` , the latter means it follows any schedule set.
-        - NB : Setting the smartplug "state" is done by setting the state of the switch component.
-    - Service `set_hotwater_mode`: Provides ability to set hot water mode to **manual** or **auto**.
-Valid values include `manual` or `auto` Setting it to auto makes it follow the current schedule
     - Service `remove_orphaned_entries`: Provides ability to remove HA devices for rooms/devices that have been removed from your hub.
 Must have no entities.
     - Service `output_hub_json`: Provides ability to write the json data (anonymised) to files for debug purposes.